brotatotes/bht-automation/bht gen 1/Matthew/Chapter 13/Matthew 13 13 bht.md

 ### John Gill:
 1. "Because it was the will and pleasure of his Father to give the knowledge of divine mysteries to some, and not to others."
-2. "They saw Christ with their bodily eyes, but not with an eye of faith; they saw the miracles he did, but did not discern, at least did not acknowledge the evidence of them, proving him to be the true Messiah."
+2. "They saw Christ with their bodily eyes, but not with an eye of faith."
 3. "He spoke to them in this abstruse and parabolical way, that they might be what they really were, seers and not seers, hearers and not hearers, at least not understanding ones."

 ### John Wesley:
-1. "I speak to them in parables, because seeing, they see not." - This quote highlights the reason why Jesus chose to speak in parables.
-It emphasizes that the people had the means to see, hear, and understand, but they chose not to utilize them effectively.
+1. "I speak to them in parables, because seeing, they see not." - Jesus uses parables to teach the people because they have the means to see, hear, and understand, but they choose not to utilize them.

-2. "I do not give more knowledge to this people because they use not that which they have already." - This quote emphasizes the lack of effort on the part of the people to make use of the knowledge they already possess.
-It suggests that Jesus refrains from providing more knowledge because they have not made use of what they already have.
+2. "They do not effectually see, or hear, or understand anything." - The people fail to truly comprehend the teachings of Jesus, despite having the ability to perceive and comprehend.

-3. "They do not effectually see, or hear, or understand anything." - This quote emphasizes the inability of the people to truly see, hear, or understand anything.
-It suggests a lack of engagement and comprehension on their part, further justifying Jesus' use of parables to convey his message.
+3. "I do not give more knowledge to this people because they use not that which they have already." - Jesus refrains from imparting further knowledge to the people because they have not made use of the knowledge they already possess.

 ## Generation Details